PREMIUM SALE

 Born in 1975, a grandson of Takekazu Kawai, nephew of renowned ceramic artist Kanjiro Kawai, a leader of the "Mingei" Japanese Folk Crafts Movement.
 Graduated from the Ceramics Department of the Kyoto Prefectural Advanced Technical School of Ceramic Art in 1995, and from the school's Ceramics Research Department in 1996.
 In 2000, apprenticed under his father, Toru Kawai.
 He has inherited the unique style and techniques of 'Kyoyaki Mingei Kiln,' which combines the warmth and practicality of folk crafts, nurtured and elevated by the Kawai family.

-• HIROAKI SHIMIZU
+• HIROAKI KIYOMIZU

 【Rokubey-gama】